dsb-lab/CellBasedModels.jl/README.md

 ## Installation

-Two options to install de package.

-Pkg.add("AgentBasedModels")

-or clone it from the repository.
+For now, the only way of installing the library is by cloning the project.
+Hopefully soon we will make an official release in the Julia framework.

-## Requirements and Optional Modules
+## Requirements

 The current version of AgentModel.jl requires the following packages:

- - Random >= 1.5
+ - Random = 1.5
- - Distributions >= 1.6
+ - Distributions = 1.6

-Up to the current state of ourknowledge, it is not possible to include optional packages in Julia.
-In case that the simulations want to be performed in GPU, the package [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) should be installed aditionally,

  - CUDA = 1.5